LF-Decentralized-Trust-labs/LF-Decentralized-Trust-labs.github.io/labs/archived/electrodo-doc.md

 ---
 layout: default
 title: Electrodo.Docs
-parent: Hyperledger Labs
+parent: Archived Labs
-grand_parent: Active Labs
 ---
 # Lab Name
 [Electrodo.Docs](https://github.com/hyperledger-labs/Electrodo.Docs)

 # Short Description

 Electrodo is a Web3 platform for ESG data, asset, and risk management, helping companies and investors create sustainable value and improve the efficiency of sustainable capital allocation.
 By addressing ESG data availability, integrity, and reliability issues, Electrodo streamlines the ESG asset management, such as tokenized clean energy, carbon emissions, carbon credits, ESG stocks (shares),  etc.
 Electrodo digitizes and automates the collection, processing, verification, and sharing (disclosure) of financially material ESG data between the double-pole stakeholders (industrial producer and investor) value chain by obtaining and processing data from various sources with data notarization and verification on a blockchain.